tobiasmllr/borgcrack/README.md

 # BorgCrack

 BorgCrack is a password recovery tool for the slightly forgetful users of Borg backup repositories.
 You input the repository config file (see `sample/config`) and a list of words or symbols that you remember that the password was comprised of (see `sample/wordlist.txt`).
 After the generation of all permutations of possible passwords using `word_combo.py`, you can then run the brute force decryption attempts in parallel with `borg_crack.py`.

 ## Features

 -   **Multi-threaded cracking**: Uses multiprocessing to distribute password testing across CPU cores
+-   **Multiple config support**: Test the same password against multiple Borg repositories simultaneously with no performance loss
 -   **Wordlist generation**: Create comprehensive wordlists from seed words using permutations

 ## Installation